tim-mcdonnell/ncaa-basketball-analytics/docs/architecture/index.md

 # Architecture Overview

-This section provides comprehensive documentation on the architecture of the NCAA Basketball Analytics system.
-It covers the technical design, component structure, and implementation details to guide developers in understanding and extending the system.
+This document provides a high-level overview of the NCAA Basketball Analytics system architecture.
+It introduces key principles, main components, and documentation organization to help developers understand the system design.

 ## Key Principles